SourceCatalog¶

 must be aQuantity

-array (and vise versa) with identical units.
+array (and vice versa) with identical units.
 Inputing thebackground

 merely allows for its properties to be measured within each source segment.
 The inputbackground